Access to Electricity

 Closing them off from electricity, is like closing them off from the infinite possibilities of convenient learning.
 We often take for granted our ability to simply ask Google for answers, they don’t because they can’t.
 Can you imagine going to school to collect firewood or clean water for cooking, heating and drinking instead of attending class, preparing for an examination or completing homework assignments?

 This hot button issue attracted us to crack an idea on how we can help.
-The Patatas came up with a project called the ‘CaseStudy’.
+The Patatas came up with a project called the ‘CaseStudy’, which is our take on providing an education solution for schools without electricity.

 The Patatas aim to bring online learning to places that don’t have access to electricity.
 By reducing the barrier to education, We hope to lead them to have healthier childhoods and ultimately, to greater economic prospects as they approach adulthood.